open-edge-insights/eii-core/VisualHmiClient/README.md

   Change the Databus Host & Port Details.
   **(Your ETA running machine IP & Opcua Port)**

+> **NOTE**:
+  If the ETA is running on a node behind a coporate network/proxy server, please set IP address      of the node in the no_proxy/NO_PROXY env variable on the system where you are executing VisualHmiClient app so that the communication doesn't go via the proxy server.
+  Eg. `export no_proxy=$no_proxy,<ETA node IP address>` If this is not set, one would into gRPC errors like `StatusCode.UNAVIALABLE`

 ## Steps to run VisualHMI (RefinementApp) module